 Who Is This For?

-If you’re primarily gaming or need cutting-edge GPU performance, the Legion Pro 5i or Strix G16 are better values.
+If you’re primarily gaming or need cutting-edge GPU power, the Legion Pro 5i or Strix G16 are better values.
+The XPS 16 is for people who care about the screen first.

 Creative Workload Performance